The Society for the Protection of Nature in Israel (SPNI) has once again published a report critical of Keren Kayemet LeIsrael’s (KKL’s) work.

 “[A] desolate country whose soil is rich enough, but is given over wholly to weeds—a silent mournful expanse. … A desolation is here that not even imagination can grace with the pomp of life and action. … We never saw a human being on the whole route. … There was hardly a tree or a shrub anywhere.
 Even the olive and the cactus, those fast friends of the worthless soil, had almost deserted the country.”

 We have considerable evidence from the historical record and recent archeo-botanical studies that millennia ago a good portion of Israel was filled with many of the species named in the Bible.
-There are historical accounts that indicate the Romans were responsible for deforestation of the native Mediterranean forests, as wood constituted 90 percent of their fuel source.
+There are historical accounts that indicate the Romans were responsible for the deforestation of the native Mediterranean forests, as wood constituted 90 percent of their fuel source.

 But the real devastation was caused by the overgrazing of sheep and goats for the past 2,000 years.
 Then, in the early part of the 19th century, whatever trees were left were removed by the Turks in their efforts to build and power a railroad.

 Over the millennia, there was probably not a square meter of Israel that was left undisturbed.
-There is unfortunately, no natural untouched landscape in Israel.
+There is, unfortunately, no natural untouched landscape in Israel.

 Moreover, the land of Israel had literally been washing away.
 Omri Bonneh, KKL’s acting chief forester, points to photos taken in the Be’eri Forest in the northern Negev, near the Gaza Strip, which illustrate where ground level was a few hundred years ago and where it is today.
 The ground in some of these areas is two meters lower than it used to be—the land of Israel has literally been pouring into the sea.
-Trees can dramatically help to halt soil erosion, and can also stop the encroachment of the desert.
+Trees can dramatically help to halt soil erosion and can also stop the encroachment of the desert.

 There are also basic principles of range management that need to be adhered to.
 A responsible livestock owner should allow his animals to eat only half of the grasses and shrubs, leaving half in order to provide a sustainable native seed source.
 They should also manage their livestock so as to protect streams and springs.
 Over the past millennia, local residents allowed their livestock to completely overgraze the land of Israel.